 6. The Art of How to Bridle a Mustang

-= When Colonel Hieu, II Corps Chief of Staff, requested troop reinforcement to organize a rescue force to relieve Pleime camp, General Larsen gave him Task Force Ingram, which was actually formed by the 2/12th Air Cavalry Battalion along with one artillery battalion.
-But General Kinnard wanted a bigger piece of the action and brought up the entire 1st Air Cavalry Brigade lead by General Knowles.
-And Knowles demanded to be given a carte blanche (Coleman, page 87):
+= When Colonel Hieu, II Corps Chief of Staff, requested troop reinforcement to organize a rescue force to relieve Pleime camp, General Larsen gave him Task Force Ingram, which was actually formed by the 2/12th Air Cavalry Battalion along with one artillery battalion (B 2/7 Arty).
+But General Kinnard wanted a more significant piece of the action and brought up the entire 1st Air Cavalry Brigade lead by General Knowles.
+And Knowles demanded to be given carte blanche (Coleman, page 87):

-- Colonel Hieu had to put a bridle onto General Knowles’s earnestness in forcing him to be contented with the supportive role of securing Pleiku City.
+- Colonel Hieu had to put a bridle onto General Knowles’s earnestness in forcing him to be content with the supportive role of securing Pleiku City.

 = After the relief of Pleime camp, General Kinnard/Knowles wanted to pursue the withdrawing enemy troops (Coleman, page 99):